nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 3. The deployment step, this is where the pipeline creates a new buffer for the program and proposes it to your Squad.
 For this step you will have to pay SOL as rent for the new buffer, which is paid by the deployment key.
-The pipeline checks if the compiled code is different from the on-chain code to avoid deploying unecessary buffers.
+The pipeline checks if the compiled code is different from the on-chain code to avoid deploying unnecessary buffers.
 Note that this step does not change anything in your actual program, it only proposes an update in your Squad.

 ### Configure your project